Videos of water being dumped on police officers create stir

 Rudolph Giuliani, a lawyer for President Trump and former mayor of New York, also chimed in, telling Fox News that the dousings wouldn’t have happened “if we didn’t have a completely lazy mayor.”
 The morale of the officers who were involved, he added, “has been destroyed.”

-The outcry comes at a time when de Blasio is already under fire from critics blasting him for delaying firing of the police officer involved in the chokehold death of Eric Garner and claiming he has neglected the city while he runs for president.
+The outcry comes at a time when de Blasio is already under fire from critics blasting him for holding off on ordering the firing of the police officer involved in the chokehold death of Eric Garner and claiming he has neglected the city while he runs for president.

-Asked about the dousings in an interview Monday with local news channel NY1, de Blasio responded that “they are two very different incidents, one of which was not confrontational, the other of which was.
-And I’ll just state the obvious – it’s not acceptable for anyone to resist arrest, it’s not acceptable for anyone to interfere with the NYPD when they’re effectuating an arrest.”
+Asked about the dousings in an interview Monday with local news channel NY1, the mayor expressed concern and cautioned potential copycats that “this is serious stuff.
+Don’t do it.”

+Police officials have taken a firm stand, saying that they were seeking to identify the people who threw the water and suggesting they could be arrested.